Nextiva / Blog / Customer Experience

 Ken McMahon

-While both involve interacting with customers across different channels, the way they do so creates vastly different experiences.
+Both involve interacting with customers across different channels — but the way they do so creates vastly different experiences.

-Our guide to omnichannel vs. multichannel marketing explains the similarities and differences between the terms so you can understand which strategy best suits your business needs and — more importantly — helps you deliver an exceptional unified customer experience.
+Our complete guide to omnichannel vs. multichannel communications explains the similarities and differences between the terms so you can understand which strategy best suits your business needs and — more importantly — helps you deliver an exceptional unified customer experience.

 What Is Multichannel?